yenda420/training-plan/README.md

 3.  **Database Setup:**
     * Ensure a MySQL server is running.
     * Create a database (e.g., `training_app`).
-    * Import the database schema and initial data (including exercises) from the `[your_sql_file_name].sql` file into your MySQL database.
+    * Import the database schema and initial data (including exercises) from the `training_plan.sql` file into your MySQL database.
 (You'll need to locate the exact SQL file name from your project structure).
 4.  **Database Connection:**
     * Configure the database connection details (hostname, username, password, database name) within the relevant PHP files of the application.
 5.  **Access the Application:**